-The origins of Broomball are somewhat contested, as both Canada and Sweden lay claim to be founders of the sport.
-The ice game is played either indoors or outdoors on a hockey rink.
+The game of Broomball is played either indoors or outdoors on an ice hockey rink.
 There are two teams of six players each.
 A team consists of a goaltender and five other players.
 As with ice hockey, roller hockey and floorball, the object is to score more goals than your opponents.
-The tactics are also very similar where players hit a small round ball using a stick called a ‘broom’.
-The stick can have a wooden or aluminum shaft, while the head is made of a rubber mold to look like a broom.
-Originally actual corn brooms were used where the bristles were either covered with tape or cut off.
+The method is also very similar where players hit a small round ball using a stick called a ‘broom’.
+The stick can have a wooden or aluminum shaft, while the head is made of a rubber mold to resemble a broom.
+Originally, actual corn brooms were used where the bristles were either covered with tape or cut off.
 Players do not wear ice skates, but instead wear rubber-soled shoes.
 The ice is also prepared in such a way that it is dry and smooth, which helps with traction.
 The indoor ball is smooth, while the outdoor ball more resembles a soccer ball with ridges.
 For safety purposes, a helmet is also worn.
 Goaltenders wear a full-face cage with thick padding on the legs, arms, chest and shoulders.
-A blocker, like ice-hockey goalies, are also permitted.
+A blocker, like ice-hockey goalies, is also permitted.

 The International Federation of Broomball Associations (IFBA) is the highest governing authority for the sport formally established in 1998.
 The federation is based in Canada and one of the primary objectives is to grow the sport all around the world, especially in nations where ice sports are not prominently played.
 IFBA set the rules for the sport and oversee the biennial World Broomball Championships.
 It was first played in 1991 in Victoria, Canada, and was initially named the Challenge Cup.
 Over 800 athletes attended from 44 teams.
 In addition, IFBA also oversee the European Championships and the Pacific Rim Tournament, further enhancing the popularity and rapid growth of the sport worldwide, which in turn sets it on course for inclusion in the Olympic program.